Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: The radical class induced by an ideal

 \item for every ring $S\in \Psi$, the sum $\Psi(S):= \sum \{ J \vartriangleleft S~:~ J\in \Psi\}$ is in $\Psi$;

 \item $\Psi(S/\Psi(S))=0$ for all rings $S\in \Psi$. \end{enumerate}

 The ideal $\Psi(S)$ is called the {\it $\Psi$-radical} (or just the {\it radical}) of $S$. \end{defn}

-\begin{paragraph}\noi Examples of radical classes include: a class of all nil rings (the K\"{o}the nil radical class), a class of all locally nilpotent rings (the Levitzki radical class), a class of all von-Neumann regular rings, and a class of rings $R$ such that $(R, \circ)$ is a group where the operation $\circ$ is defined by $a\circ b = a+b-ab$ for any $a, b\in R$ (the Jacobson radical class). \end{paragraph}
+\paragraph{\bf Examples of radical classes.} Examples of radical classes include: the class of all nil rings (the K\"{o}the nil radical class), the class of all locally nilpotent rings (the Levitzki radical class), the class of all von Neumann regular rings, and the class of rings $R$ such that $(R, \circ)$ is a group, where the operation $\circ$ is defined by $a\circ b = a+b-ab$ for any $a, b\in R$ (the Jacobson radical class).

 \begin{thm} Let $I$ be an idempotent ideal of a ring $R$.
 The class of rings is a radical class. \end{thm}